apptainer/singularity-userdocs/contributing.rst

 Singularity Google Group
 ========================

-This is a huge endeavor, and it is greatly appreciated!
+This is a huge endeavor, and your help would be greatly appreciated!
 If you have been using Singularity and having good luck with it, join our `Google Group <https://groups.google.com/a/lbl.gov/forum/#!forum/singularity>`_  and help out other users!
 Post to online communities about Singularity, and request that your distribution vendor, service provider, and system administrators include Singularity for you!

 Singularity on Slack
 ====================